 The schedule by which the 68 teams in the tournament abide is known as a bracket.
 It depicts the collisions between the teams in a tree-like format.

-Because the schedule is published about a week before the tournament begins, bracket contests are the best-known way to place a wager on March Madness.
-Even people who don’t usually bet on sports get to fill out a bracket and participate in a pool.
+Because the matchups are released about a week before the tournament begins, bracket contests (free or paid entry) are the best-known ways to place wagers on March Madness.
+Even people who don’t usually bet on sports fill out a bracket and participate in a pool.

 In fact, according to Nielsen, Americans (and others) completed a mind-boggling 170 million brackets in 2019.
-So, many sites, including both Michigan sportsbooks and other sports-related entities, will host bracket challenges for March Madness.
+Many sites, including both Michigan sportsbooks and other sports-related entities, will host bracket challenges for March Madness, such as:

 As one of the biggest sporting events of the year, March Madness is quite a festive time.
 You can now head out to watch the action while placing some bets in Michigan without missing out on the latest odds.
 Here’s where to go.

 - Name: Barstool Sportsbook at Greektown Casino-Hotel

 - Address: 55 E Lafayette St, Detroit, MI 48226